How to Become a Financial Advisor

 Note that many financial advisor practices, including those in the employ of leading securities firms, effectively develop into family enterprises, with children or other relatives of the founder or lead advisor being brought in to assist with, and eventually inherit, the practice.

 A minimum of a bachelor's degree is expected for a financial advisor.
-Coursework in finance, accounting and/or economics is helpful, though not required.
+Coursework in finance, accounting, or economics is helpful, though not required.
 Strong quantitative and problem-solving skills are vital, but so are verbal and sales skills.
-An MBA can give you a leg up in the hiring process, depending on the firm and the situation, as might a degree in legal studies or law.
+A Master of Business Administration degree can increase your chances of employment, depending on the firm and the situation, as might a degree in legal studies or law.

-Becoming a financial advisor requires passing the Series 7 exam offered by FINRA and meeting continuing education requirements.
-You must be sponsored by a FINRA member firm (that is, your employer) to sit for the Series 7 exam.
-In some firms, for certain more senior financial advisor positions, and in some states, one or more additional credentials may be required.
+Becoming a financial advisor requires passing the Series 7 exam offered by the Financial Industry Regulatory Authority (FINRA) and meeting continuing education requirements.
+You must be sponsored by a FINRA member firm, such as your employer, to sit for the Series 7 exam.
+In some firms, for certain senior financial advisor positions, and in some states, one or more additional credentials may be required.